sridhar0405/first_app/README.markdown

 methods.
 You can read more about Active Record in link:files/vendor/rails/activerecord/README.html.

-The controller and view are handled by the Action Pack, which handles both layers by its two parts: Action View and Action Controller.
-These two layers are bundled in a single package due to their heavy interdependence.
-This is unlike the relationship between the Active Record and Action Pack that is much more separate.
+unlike the relationship between the Active Record and Action Pack that is much more separate.
 Each of these packages can be used independently outside of Rails.
 You can read more about Action Pack in